Best Glock Triggers [Hands-On Tested]

 How We Tested the Best Glock Gen 3, Gen 5, and Slimline Triggers

-Each trigger TriggerScan readout comprises of three separate trigger pulls from which we took an average weight and rounded up to the nearest tenth.
+I used the TriggerScan readout from three separate trigger pulls to calculate an average weight, then rounded it up to the nearest tenth.

-Split times were gathered using a Kestrel KST1000 shot timer.
 I fired five rounds at 7 yards on a standard IPSC cardboard target.
 Strings of fire were only counted if all five shots were clean A-zone hits.
 Three strings were fired for each trigger, from which I took the average of the best string.
+I gathered split times using a Kestrel KST1000 shot timer.

 A close-up trigger pull and reset video was recorded for each trigger.
 I also recorded my initial thoughts on each trigger that I had before taking any readings.